Rats Under Decking In Spalding - Signs and Solutions

 • greasy smear marks along fence lines or lower walls

-• unusual pet behaviour focused around one outdoor area
+• abnormal pet behaviour centred around one outdoor area

 Why Rats Nest Underneath Decking